emousse/StemSeparatorCLI/README.md

 **No Python installation required!** Download a pre-built application:

-1. Download the appropriate DMG file for your Mac from the [Releases page](https://github.com/MaurizioFratello/StemSeparator/releases):
+1. Download the DMG file for your Mac from the [Releases page](https://github.com/MaurizioFratello/StemSeparator/releases):
-   - **Intel Macs**: `StemSeparator-intel.dmg`
    - **Apple Silicon (M1/M2/M3)**: `StemSeparator-arm64.dmg`
+   - **Intel Macs**: Currently not available (Intel build in development)

 2. Open the DMG file and drag "Stem Separator" to the Applications folder